Chinese Boeing jet crashes in mountains with 132 on board, no sign of survivors | Business

 "Usually the plane is on auto-pilot during cruise stage.
 So it is very hard to fathom what happened," said Li Xiaojin, a Chinese aviation expert.
 Online weather data showed partly cloudy conditions with good visibility in Wuzhou at the time of the crash.

 President Xi Jinping called for investigators to determine the cause of the crash as soon as possible, state broadcaster CCTV reported.
-Russian President Vladimir Putin expressed his condolences to Xi over the incident, TASS news agency reported.
 Boeing said in a statement that its thoughts were with the passengers and crew.

 Air crash investigations are typically led by the country of the accident and include participation by the plane's country of origin, so U.S. investigators would be expected to join the probe of the U.S.-made Boeing jet.
-The U.S. Federal Aviation Administration said it was ready to assist with China's investigation if asked.
 The U.S. NTSB said it had appointed a senior air safety investigator as an accredited U.S. representative to China's probe.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)